AnneCYH/flexible-jekyll/_posts/2023-08-16-jekyll-for-documentation.md

 This is the obvious factor that triggered the search for an alternative documentation tool to begin with.
-Since Jekyll is a free and open source tool, this encouraged to look more closely at the features available in Jekyll.
+Since Jekyll is a free and open source tool, this encouraged me to look more closely at the features available in Jekyll.

 ### Support for shared and reusable content